torrencetfieldssec/Cybersecurity-portfolio-/amazon-web-service/README.md

 - **Log file validation:** Disabled
 - **SNS notifications:** Disabled

 > Since this lab used a test user that did not perform actions, no events were recorded.
-The purpose of the cloudtrail was to create a simualted investigation if I were to perform these IAM changes in a real world scenario.
+The purpose of the cloudtrail was to create a simulated investigation if I were to perform these IAM changes in a real world scenario.
 This demonstrates knowledge of setting up CloudTrail for auditing and security monitoring.

 **Screenshots of CloudTrail configuration:**
 ![CloudTrail Setup 1](screenshots/security-audit-trail.png)